meltano/meltano/docs/docs/guide/integration.md

 meltano --log-level=debug elt ...
 ```

-The output from debug mode will often be the first thing requested if you're asking for help via the <SlackChannelLink>Meltano Slack group</SlackChannelLink>.
+The output from debug mode will often be the first thing requested if you're asking for help via the [Meltano Slack group](https://meltano.com/slack).

 ### Isolate the Connector